hartmetzls/LogsAnalysis/README.md

 1. Download the newsdata sql database found here: https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip
 2. Extract the database to the directory containing LogsAnalysis.py
-3. To build the reporting tool, load the site's data into your local database with the command ```psql -d news -f newsdata.sql```.
+3. To build the reporting tool, load the site's data into your local database with the command ```psql -d news -f newsdata.sql```. (```-d news``` connects the user to the database named news, which has been set up. ```-f newsdata.sql``` runs the SQL statements in the file newsdata.sql.
+Running this command will connect the user to the installed database server and execute the SQL commands in the downloaded file, creating tables and populating them with data.)
+4. Once the data is loaded into the user's database, connect to the database using ```psql -d news```.
 4. Run ```python LogsAnalysis.py```.

 ## Create Views